Harelle: Background

 Charles V, King of France died in 1380 and on his deathbed repealed all of the royal taxes at the suggestion of his confessor, to better prepare his soul for the afterlife.
 France was in the midst of the Hundred Years War with England.
-The kingdom was entirely dependent upon the royal taxes for the prosecution of the war effort, and their repeal resulted in the collapse of the war effort for a period of time.
+The kingdom was entirely dependent upon heavy taxation for the prosecution of the war effort; their repeal led to an immediate suspension of fighting as there was no money to pay for it.
 Complicating matters was that Charles' successor, Charles VI, was a minor and was under the regency of his three uncles, the Dukes of Burgundy, Berry, and Anjou.
-Louis, Duke of Anjou was the senior regent, but the three disagreed on policies for France.
-The plague and war had ravaged the kingdom, and the heavy taxation increased poverty in many parts of the country.
-The cities were particularly affected, as people abandoned the countryside for the security of the larger walled cities.
-England was having similar financial difficulties, and the high taxation led to the Peasants' Revolt there in 1381.
+The Duke of Anjou was the senior regent, but he was easily cowed by Burgundy and Berry.
+Plague and war had ravaged the kingdom, while the collection of high taxes shrunk the economy and led to a significant rise in poverty.
+The cities were particularly affected, as they were now flooded with refugees from the ravaged countryside.
+England was having similar financial difficulties, resulting in the Peasants' Revolt of 1381.

-By 1382 an agreement for managing the country had been agreed to, with Philip, Duke of Burgundy left to manage the administration.
-After several failed attempts to have taxation approved by the councils and estates general of the numerous French principalities, the Duke resolved to reimpose the gabelle, a sales tax on salt, and the aides, a customs duty.
-The representatives of Paris were summoned before the King on January 16 and individually pressured to approve the imposition of the new tax.
+By 1382, an agreement for managing the country had been agreed to, with Philip assuming the responsibilities of sole regent.
+After several failed attempts to have war taxes reimposed by the councils and estates general of the numerous French principalities, the duke resorted to use of the gabelle, a much hated sales tax on salt, and the aides, a customs duty.
+Members of the royal estates general were summoned on January 16 and individually pressured to approve the duke's plans.
 Under duress they agreed, but the news only gradually became known to the public.
-The Duke, as was customary at the time, appointed tax farmers to collect the tax.
+Empowered to act, the duke appointed tax farmers to enforce the new taxes.